 These are the wastes created in factories and industries.
-Most industries dump their wastes in rivers and seas which causes a lot of pollution.
+Most industries dump their wastes in rivers and seas which cause a lot of pollution.

 Example: plastic, glass, etc.

-Commercial wastes are produced in the schools, colleges, shops, and offices.
+Commercial wastes are produced in schools, colleges, shops, and offices.

 Example: plastic, paper, etc.